 Risk Description Perceived impact timescale Potential Consequences Mitigations/Actions Transition Risk Sources of finance including equity markets and debt providers may be harder to access or become more expensive Short Term All lenders reduce funding available to exploration and production companies and this may impact debt terms and/or debt capacity.
 Demonstration of the impacts of climate change and associated company action are likely for the basis of access to finance.
 Organisations with poor ESG commitments, disclosures and performance can expect to see materially reduced lending appetite over time.
 Cost of debt and debt capacity significantly impacted by anti-fossil fuel pressures in the lending community.
 Less debt capacity and increased cost of debt may lead to reduced asset and company valuation.
 Serica has put in place a new six-year financing facility with a group of international banks.
-This facility includes provisions for the incorporation of ESG performance indicators The Company also seeks to retain a range of alternative financing options Potential funding cost increases and loan structures (i.e. sustainability led loans) are considered when planning investments The transition away from fossil fuel-based power generation may restrict the future demand for, or production of, the Company's oil and gas reserves Medium to Long term Reduced demand for goods and services due to shift in consumer preferences Increased production costs due to changing input prices (e.g. energy, water) and output requirements (e.g. waste treatment) Abrupt and unexpected shifts in energy costs Change in revenue mix and sources, resulting in decreased revenues Re-pricing of assets (e.g. fossil fuel reserves, land valuations, securities valuations) R&amp;D expenditures in new and alternative technologies Capital investments in technology development Costs to adopt/deploy new practices and processes The impact of the value of future reserves is lower for later periods of production due to discounting Since the acquisition of Tailwind Energy, the Company's reserves are more evenly split between oil and gas mitigating the risk of demand for one commodity over another The Company closely follows industry related forecasts and trends from numerous sources The Company reviews opportunities for investment in clean technology and is currently involved in projects with the Net Zero Technology Centre Energy transition objectives may bring additional costs, levies, or taxes Short term Increases the risk associated with longer term capital investments Increased operating costs (e.g., higher compliance costs, increased insurance premiums) Write-offs, asset impairment, and early retirement of existing assets due to policy changes Estimates of climate-related charges are included in cost estimates where reasonably identifiable Management prioritises the delivery of ESG objectives aimed at mitigating any additional carbon levies, i.e., by reducing its asset emissions The impact of the Energy Profits judgments products and services resulting from fines and into account when running corporate economic models, resilience testing and assessing new acquisitions
+This facility includes provisions for the incorporation of ESG performance indicators The Company also seeks to retain a range of alternative financing options Potential funding cost increases and loan structures (i.e. sustainability led loans) are considered when planning investments The transition away from fossil fuel-based power generation may restrict the future demand for, or production of, the Company's oil and gas reserves Medium to Long term Reduced demand for goods and services due to shift in consumer preferences Increased production costs due to changing input prices (e.g. energy, water) and output requirements (e.g. waste treatment) Abrupt and unexpected shifts in energy costs Change in revenue mix and sources, resulting in decreased revenues Re-pricing of assets (e.g. fossil fuel reserves, land valuations, securities valuations) R&D expenditures in new and alternative technologies Capital investments in technology development Costs to adopt/deploy new practices and processes The impact of the value of future reserves is lower for later periods of production due to discounting Since the acquisition of Tailwind Energy, the Company's reserves are more evenly split between oil and gas mitigating the risk of demand for one commodity over another The Company closely follows industry related forecasts and trends from numerous sources The Company reviews opportunities for investment in clean technology and is currently involved in projects with the Net Zero Technology Centre Energy transition objectives may bring additional costs, levies, or taxes Short term Increases the risk associated with longer term capital investments Increased operating costs (e.g., higher compliance costs, increased insurance premiums) Write-offs, asset impairment, and early retirement of existing assets due to policy changes Increased costs and/or reduced demand for products and services resulting from fines and judgments Estimates of climate-related charges are included in cost estimates where reasonably identifiable Management prioritises the delivery of ESG objectives aimed at mitigating any additional carbon levies, i.e., by reducing its asset emissions The impact of the Energy Profits Levy and potential changes are taken into account when running corporate economic models, resilience testing and assessing new acquisitions The range of potential acquisitions may be restricted by ESG considerations Short to Medium Term Reduced revenues from lower sales/output Reduced capital availability Management considers the emissions profiles of potential acquisition targets and the mitigating actions that it can implement It prioritises opportunities to deliver low carbon intensity production into the UK market compared to imports The Company reviews investments in countries